 - "The climate controls are plainly marked and simple to operate. ...
 The optional navigation system draws mixed reviews from our drivers.
 Some praise the large screen and graphics while others pan it for overly complicated programming and inability to turn off some functions, such as the automatic map zoom.” -- Consumer Guide

 The 2013 Dodge Durango can hold a maximum of 84.5 cubic feet of cargo.
 With the second row in use and the third row folded, it can hold up to 47.7 cubic feet of cargo, and with all three rows in use there is still 17.2 cubic feet of space left.
-Most of those numbers are about average for the class, though reviewers note that some competitors offer more capacity.
+Most of those numbers are about average for the class.

 - "Cargo space is decent behind the 3rd row.
 Folding both rows of seat backs opens up a much larger area, though admittedly not as much as other big SUVs. … The bottle holders in the front doors are oddly angled, which makes access easy, but that makes full containers more likely to spill.” -- Consumer Guide